 MA is the molarity of the acid, while MB is the molarity of the base.
 VA and VB are the volumes of the acid and base, respectively.
 You want to measure the volumes at the endpoint of the titration, when the acid and base have neutralized each other.
 Generally the two volumes are known, and the molarity of the acid or the base is known, leaving only one variable left to solve for.
 For example, if the concentration of the base in unknown, then MB = (MA×VA) / VB

 Automatic Titration Apparatus

 Although the example discussed above is a manual titration, there are also many automatic titrators available today.
 These can often inject far more precise amounts of titrant than a standard burette would, and they can reduce waste by using extremely small quantities of reagents.
 Below is an image of a standard automatic titrator, which shows the physical apparatus as well as the software interface displaying a titration curve in the lower left corner.

 This analytical technique has many applications, ranging from medical, to cosmetic, and even to environmental science.

-In the food industry, workers use titration to determine the quantity of different salts, sugars, vitamins, and fatty acids in foods.
+In the food industry, workers use titration and equivalence points to determine the quantity of different salts, sugars, vitamins, and fatty acids in foods.
 Similarly, other major industries like cosmetics and cleaning use titration to add appropriate and safe concentrations of chemicals to their products.
 Pharmaceutical companies rely on titration during the medication developing process.
 Even medical labs use this type of analysis to study blood and urine samples from patients.